-''' EYUAAPI3 TITLE 'EYUAAPI3 - CPSM SAMPLE API PROGRAM 3 - ASSEMBLER'

-MODULE NAME = EYUAAPI3

-DESCRIPTIVE NAME = API sample program 3 ASSEMBLER Version
+''' EYUAAPI3 TITLE 'EYUAAPI3 - CPSM SAMPLE API PROGRAM 3 - ASSEMBLER' MODULE NAME = EYUAAPI3 DESCRIPTIVE NAME = API sample program 3 ASSEMBLER Version

 5695-081

 COPYRIGHT = NONE

 STATUS = %CP00

 FUNCTION =

 To mirror an existing PLEX to a new PLEX.

 When invoked, the program depends upon the values held in the

 OLDPLEX, NEWPLEX, and MPCMAS variables.
 They must be set to

 the following values:

 OLDPLEX

 = The name of an existing PLEX that will be mirrored.

 = The name that will be given to the new PLEX.

-NEWPLEX

-MPCMAS

-= The maintenance point CMAS of the OLDPLEX.
-This

-will also be the MP for the NEWPLEX.
+NEWPLEX MPCMAS = The maintenance point CMAS of the OLDPLEX.
+This will also be the MP for the NEWPLEX.
 This sample requires no parameters at invocation time.

-The sample processes as follows:

-- a CONNECTion is established to CPSM, with the CONTEXT and

-SCOPE of the OLDPLEX.

-since a PLEX can be either a CONTEXT or SCOPE, we verify -

-that the NEWPLEX is not already a valid CONTEXT (i.e, an existing CICSplex or CMAS) or SCOPE in the OLDPLEX (i.e., an existing CICS system or CICS system group). - we GET the CPLEXDEF record for the OLDPLEX, and use this as a module to CREATE the NEWPLEX. - we GET the CICSPLEX records for the OLDPLEX, and use these to add the CMASs in the OLDPLEX to the NEWPLEX. using a list that contains all possible CICSplex definitions, we GET and FETCH the records from the OLDPLEX, and CREATE them in the NEWPLEX.

-- we then DISCONNECT from CPSM.
+The sample processes as follows: a CONNECTion is established to CPSM, with the CONTEXT and SCOPE of the OLDPLEX. since a PLEX can be either a CONTEXT or SCOPE, we verify that the NEWPLEX is not already a valid CONTEXT (i.e, an existing CICSplex or CMAS) or SCOPE in the OLDPLEX (i.e, an existing CICS system or CICS system group). - we GET the CPLEXDEF record for the OLDPLEX, and use this as a module to CREATE the NEWPLEX. - we GET the CICSPLEX records for the OLDPLEX, and use these to add the CMASs in the OLDPLEX to the NEWPLEX. - using a list that contains CICSplex definitions including CICS systems, CICS system groups, workload management definitions, real-time analysis definitions and resource monitoring definitions, we GET and FETCH the records from the OrigPlex, and CREATE them in the NewPlex. - we then DISCONNECT from CPSM.
+NOTES : DEPENDENCIES = S/370 RESTRICTIONS = None

-'''

------

-NOTES :

-DEPENDENCIES = S/370

-RESTRICTIONS = None

-REGISTER CONVENTIONS = Workarea / external call parameter pointer
+REGISTER CONVENTIONS =